mroavi/vim-julia-cell/README.md

 Execute the current code cell in Julia, and jump to the next cell.
 Requires a [clipboard program](#supported-clipboard-programs)

-    :JuliaCellExecuteCellVerbose

-Print and execute the current code cell in Julia.
-Verbose version of `JuliaCellExecuteCell` that works without a clipboard program.

-    :JuliaCellExecuteCellVerboseJump

-Print and execute the current code cell in Julia, and jump to the next cell.
-Verbose version of `JuliaCellExecuteCellJump` that works without a clipboard program.

     :JuliaCellRun

 Run the whole script in Julia.